bykoffdn/labster-dictionaries/README.md

 # Labster dictionaries

-This is a test project which is using Vue 3 and Vuex 4.
+Test project which is using Vue 3, Vuex 4 and typescript.

 Project task is [described here](https://docs.google.com/document/d/1NdnehdefmS4oy7a2xEVkYkVp_Ke2de4U).